KaihuaHuang/VaR/README.md

 ## Input data requirements
 ### Historical VaR
-The data should ascend by date which means the last row is most updated date
+The data should ascend by date which means the last row is most up-to-date

 ### PCA VaR
 The date of portfolio date should match the date of universe data